AnaghaJain/Finding-Pokemon/README.md

 # Finding-Pokemon-
 Machine learning model to analyze dataset and classify characters using different classification techniques like KNN and Logistic Regression.

-This is the link to my major project: https://colab.research.google.com/drive/11H3dI4ED2VHWxw-wPJ1K-iwBCuzkhVZ-?usp=sharing
+This is the link to my finding pokemon project: https://colab.research.google.com/drive/11H3dI4ED2VHWxw-wPJ1K-iwBCuzkhVZ-?usp=sharing
+(It uses collab notebooks and the dataset that I have made used of, is given below)

 Using the pokemon dataset, I have implemented algorithms - KNN and Logistic Regression for image classification.